tttol/md-outline.nvim/README.md

 # md-outline.nvim
-This is a NeoVim plugin that displays the outline of markdown file neovim
+This is a NeoVim plugin that displays the outline of markdown file neovim.